airswap/python-decode-swap/README.md

                         sure about light nodes --network NETWORK_NAME
-                        Defaults to rinkeby but inputs are either rinkeby or mainnet (lower cased) --verbose             Will output a more verbose output
+                        Defaults to rinkeby but inputs are either rinkeby or mainnet (lower cased) --wrapper True / False
+                        Defaults to false and will try to decode the order through swap contract not wrapper --delegate DELEGATEADDRESS
+                        Defaults to empty and will try to decode the order through swap contract not delegate

+  --verbose             Will output a more verbose output

 ```